 For open submissions, we usually have had two yearly internal deadlines, one on March 31st and one on October 31st.

-From Monday 24th May 2021, The Comics Grid: Journal of Comics Scholarship will only consider submissions in response to the following ongoing calls for papers:
+From June 15, 2021, The Comics Grid: Journal of Comics Scholarship is only considering submissions in response to the following ongoing calls for papers:

 Editors: Jonathan Evans, Kathleen Dunley, and Ernesto Priego

 Extended deadline for submissions (full papers): September 1, 2021

 Full info at https://www.comicsgrid.com/news/469/

 2. Call for Papers: Conjuring a New Normal: Monstrous Routines and Mundane Horrors in Pandemic Lives and Dreamscapes

 Ediors: Alexandra Alberda, Anna Feigenbaum, and Julia Round

 Full info at https://www.comicsgrid.com/news/435/

 This means the journal will be closed for open submissions until new notice.

 When submitting, please make sure your cover letter mentions the call you are submitting to.